| |

 - Roof damage - Shingled roofs will usually show little sign of

-hide it, although roof leaks are sometimes signs of otherwise invisible damage.
+hide damage, if it occurs.
+Roof leaks are sometimes signs of otherwise invisible damage.
 However, tiled roofs have penetrations which are usually sealed

 with concrete "cones".
 If these are broken, it could be a sign of structural

 problems.
-Usually breaks in the cones result in water leaks, which are also
+Usually breaks in the cones result in water leaks.
+Leaks are also

 signs of potential structural problems in buildings with shingled roofs.